memgraph/docs/docs/reference-guide/streams/overview.md

 ## Get stream information

-To get more information about a specific stream, use the following queries:
+To get more information about a specific Kafka or Redpanda stream, use the following query:

 ```cypher
 CALL mg.kafka_stream_info("stream_name") YIELD *;
 ```

-or
+This procedure will return information about the bootstrap server, set configuration, consumer group, credentials and topics.

+To get more information about a specific Pulsar stream, use the following query:

 ```cypher
 CALL mg.pulsar_stream_info("stream_name") YIELD *;
 ```

-This procedure will return information about the bootstrap server, set configuration, consumer group, credentials and topics regarding the Kafka stream.

-In the case of a Pulsar stream, it will return service URL and topics.
+The procedure will return service URL and topics.

 ## Kafka producer delivery semantics